KOrtizLedezma/GeoQuiz/README.md

 - Ensure that both the frontend and backend are running simultaneously for the full functionality of the application.
 - Be careful not to expose sensitive credentials like your Firebase config or `serviceAccountKey.json` publicly.
+- If you are unable to see certain buttons or elements, please try reducing the zoom level in your browser.